Bayesian Dynamical Modeling of Fixational Eye Movements: Discussion

 \subsection{Other trajectory models}

 Physiological drift, as the slow component of fixational eye movement, is often modeled as a random walk \citep{Burak2010, Kuang2012}.
 Particularly when it is considered mainly as a component in a model of visual processing \citep[e.g.,][]{Schmittwilken2022}, this approximation can yield good results.
 However, the statistical properties of the trajectories do differ significantly from simple randomness.
-To better capture these aspects a self-avoiding random walk has been proposed \citep{Engbert2011,Roberts2013}.
-However the number of models that aim to predict fixational movement trajectories is very limited.
+To better capture these aspects, a self-avoiding random walk has been proposed \citep{Engbert2011, Roberts2013}.
+However, the number of models that aim to predict fixational movement trajectories is limited.
 The SAW model used in this paper is one example.
 Another self-avoiding random walk model was published by \citep{Roberts2013}.
-Instead of an elliptical activation trace \citet{Roberts2013} implement the self-avoidance by choosing each step direction from a continuous distribution that is weighted by the density of recent gaze history in each direction.
-It achieves a similar result: at short time scales the model is persistent, avoiding previously visited areas.
-The memory of the process is limited and parametrized, allowing the authors insight into the process memory by estimating parameters.
-Due to the lack of an constraining potential, this model does not represent the subdiffusive component at long time scales.
+Instead of an elliptical activation trace \citet{Roberts2013} implement the self-avoidance by choosing each step direction from a continuous distribution weighted by the density of recent gaze history in each direction.
+It achieves a similar result: at short time scales, the model is persistent and avoids previously visited areas.
+The process's memory is limited and parametrized, allowing the authors insight into the process memory by estimating parameters.
+Due to the lack of a constraining potential, this model does not represent the subdiffusive component at long time scales.